A Regency Riding Hat

 For example, these two riding hats from 1803:

-And these two hats from 1797 and 1798, respectively (although i doubt the woman in white ruffles ever went near a horse)
+And these two hats from 1797 and 1798, respectively (although in those white ruffles, I doubt the woman on the right ever went near a horse)

 Portrait of Queen Louise of Prussia.
 She is wearing a riding habit trimmed in gold braid, topped with a hat with a very large pompom